grese/ember-data-tiny-factory/README.md

     // ...
     import ModelFactory from 'ember-data-tiny-factory';
     // ...

-    var post = ModelFactory.createRecord('post'); // Creates a 'post' with 'index' template var noDatePost = ModelFactory.createRecord('post', 'noDate'); // Creates a 'post' using 'noDate' template var noTitlePost = ModelFactory.createRecord('post', 'noTitle'); // Creates a 'post' using 'noTitle' template
+    // Creates a 'post' with 'index' template... var post = ModelFactory.createRecord('post');
+    // Creates a post with 'noDate' template... var noDatePost = ModelFactory.createRecord('post', 'noDate');
+    // Creates a post with 'noTitle' template... var noTitlePost = ModelFactory.createRecord('post', 'noTitle');

-    var comments = ModelFactory.createRecordList('comment', 3); // Creates a list of 3 'index' comments.
+    // Creates a list of 3 comments with 'index' template... var comments = ModelFactory.createRecordList('comment', 3);
-    // Creates a list of 10 'approved' comments. var approvedComments = ModelFactory.createRecordList('comment', 10, 'approved');
+    // Creates a list of 10 comments with 'approved' template... var approvedComments = ModelFactory.createRecordList('comment', 10, 'approved');
-    // Creates a list of comments: one 'index', one 'approved', one 'empty'. var assortedComments = ModelFactory.createRecordList('comment', 2, ['index', 'approved', 'empty']);
+    // Creates a list of comments: one 'index', one 'approved', one 'empty'... var assortedComments = ModelFactory.createRecordList('comment', 2, ['index', 'approved', 'empty']);

     // NOTE: All of the records created in the examples above will have an automatically generated 'id'.
-    // ...
     ```

   * Create record(s) from a template with a custom 'id'